Josh Rojas Player Props: Diamondbacks vs. Marlins

 Josh Rojas At The Plate

-- Rojas leads Arizona in slugging percentage (.559) thanks to five extra-base hits.
+- Rojas leads Arizona with a slugging percentage of .526, fueled by five extra-base hits.

-- In nine games played this year, he has not hit a home run.
+- In 10 games played this season, he has not hit a home run.

-- Rojas has driven in a run in five games this year (55.6%), including one multiple-RBI game.
+- In five games this year, Rojas has picked up an RBI, with more than one RBI once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.